 If you're a caregiver/codependent type and you think you can help repair this fellow, get out now.
 He had very disappointing and painful relationship experiences with his mother, and you're not gonna change this for him, no matter how you hard try to bridge that deficit.
 Besides, no man wants to fuck his mommy, and if he does, he's way more screwed-up than you think he is.
 He left home to get away from her, and he'll do it to you!
 A Borderline's nature is paradoxical; the better you treat him, the faster he has to find fault with you, distance himself or push you away.
 In short, he won't let you love him, mostly because he doesn't feel worthy of it.

 There's always a childhood template that sets up our attraction to someone personality disordered.
-Perhaps your Borderline has traits similar to your mom or dad (though this attraction is primarily due to unresolved attachment issues with Mother), and you're familiar with the relationship dynamics you've struggled with in this connection, which keeps it oddly thrilling.
+Perhaps your Borderline has traits similar to your mom or dad (though this attraction is primarily due to unresolved attachment difficulties during infancy with Mother), and you're familiar with the relationship dynamics you've struggled with in this connection, which keeps it oddly thrilling for you.
 Childhood wounds must be repaired and resolved, or you will keep being drawn to this kind of male.

 Control issues and addictions typically help Casanova defend against painful ambivalence that's characterized by deep longing but fear of needing, while constantly undermining his personal strivings and attachment endeavors.
 He could routinely pursue relationships with borderline disordered females, who are incapable of sustaining authentic intimacy and connection~ which makes the task of maintaining safe emotional proximity a non-issue.
 Long-distance romances conveniently inhibit deeper bonds, and quell his engulfment fears.